Join our community and help make a difference.

 -

-enhance the site by planting a native understorey for the remnant Box-Gum trees in the park (which is currently just mown grass) providing habitat for native wildlife and a wildlife corridor through the centre of the suburb;
+enhance the site by planting an ACT native understorey below the mature remnant Box-Gum trees in the park to provide greater habitat for native wildlife and a wildlife corridor through the centre of the suburb”

 -